Pope

 According to Catholic tradition, the apostolic see of Rome was founded by Saint Peter and Saint Paul in the first century.
 The papacy is one of the most enduring institutions in the world and has had a prominent part in human history.
 In ancient times, the popes helped spread Christianity and intervened to find resolutions in various doctrinal disputes.
 In the Middle Ages, they played a role of secular importance in Western Europe, often acting as arbitrators between Christian monarchs.
-In addition to the expansion of Christian faith and doctrine, modern popes are involved in ecumenism and interfaith dialogue, charitable work, and the defense of human rights.
+In addition to the expansion of Christian faith and doctrine, modern popes are involved in ecumenism and interfaith dialogue, charitable work, and the defence of human rights.